desmccarter/ladywood/README.md

 ##### 3. Test case is a lot clearer as to what it is doing

-Test steps are now a lot clearer as to their intensions:
+Test steps are now a lot clearer as to their intentions:

 ```java
 ...